dittowords/ditto-android-demo/README.md

 ## 2. Setting up the Ditto CLI 🤖

-This repo is already set up with the string files and string IDs of the sample project in your workspace, as well as a config for the CLI[TODO: Link configuration page] to sync text from the DittoPay sample components for Android.
+This repo is already set up with the string files and string IDs of the sample project in your workspace, as well as a [config for the CLI](https://github.com/dittowords/ditto-android-demo/blob/master/ditto/config.yml) to sync text from the DittoPay sample components for Android.

 This means all you have to do is install and authenticate to the CLI to have things be hooked up from end-to-end: